Job Openings: UX Specialists (entry-level or with a few years' experience)

 The deadline to apply for these jobs has passed.
 We received about 400 applications which we are currently processing.

 Nielsen Norman Group is hiring user experience specialists.
 We currently have several job openings at two levels:

 - Entry-level: fresh out of university (or graduating soon) or less than 2 years' work experience

-- Junior: 2-6 years’ experience as a full-time user experience specialist
+- A few years' experience: 2-6 years’ experience as a full-time user experience specialist

 The 3 main requirements are:

 - Super smart: able to figure anything out quickly, IQ in the top 1-2% of the population

 - Compelling public speaking, charismatic on-stage performance, fearless in front of any size audience

 - Excellent and persuasive writer of anything from short articles to full client reports: can explain complicated topics so that average readers can easily understand them and will find the exposition captivating